Clubs and Activities

 We encourage pupils to care for their local environment and to be aware of local issues.

 We encourage pupils to respect their school building and grounds.
 We have a potting shed and vegetable plots which we use to teach the children about growing and caring for their own vegetables.
-We have various gardening and eco-teams across the school, led by Mrs Simon.
+We have various gardening and eco-teams across the school, led by Mrs Valentine.
 We have a fantastic outdoor area including a Forest Schools area and encourage teachers to take learning outdoors wherever possible.

 Tech Heads are a group of children who take the lead on digital aspects of the school.
 Mr Cronin Leads the team and they try out various new software or ideas, learn how to solve IT problems and support other children and teachers in the school.